Bread Dad

 • Optional – Cut some strawberries into slices and add a thin slice to the top of the batter in each muffin cup before placing the muffin tray in the oven.
 This will help to make your strawberry banana muffins stand out “visually” after they have been baked.

 • Use RIPE bananas for improved taste.
-Ripe bananas are soft and usually yellow with small black spots.
+Ripe bananas are soft and have a yellow peel covered with many small black spots.
 Hard yellow/green(ish) bananas are too starchy and have less banana flavor.

 • Make sure to use 2 large bananas for this recipe (unlike our classic banana bread muffin recipe which uses 3 large bananas).
 The strawberries add extra moisture to this muffin recipe and thus you do not need 3 large bananas.
 In addition, the strawberry chunks add more moisture “variability” to this muffin recipe because the strawberry juice is not trapped in a nice round berry “shell” (i.e. blueberries).